Top Ten Worst Modern Doctor Who Episodes

 Transformers vs The Status Quo: Change for the better

-How I would fix Lupinranger vs Patranger Part 2: Fixing the Villains
+How I would fix Lupinranger vs Patranger Part 3: The Story